Get a Job

 Maybe it will be easy, and maybe it will be impossible.
 It all depends on what you want and expect.
 Just be prepared to adjust your expectations.

-If you don't want to accept the reality and adjust your expectations, don't blame me.
-It's not my choice, but yours.
-It's your life, not mine.
+If you don't want to accept the reality and adjust your expectations, you have only your own decisions to fall back on.
+The choice is ultimately yours.
+You must remember that it's your life.
 My choice was to live in the USA, and I now live an amazing life there.
 It's not because I'm lucky; it's because I reviewed my expectations and accepted the reality.
 That's it.

-If you are not ready for such a big step, it's time to seriously think that you may misunderstand what exactly American Dream is.
-And the United States might finally not be for you.
+If you are not ready for such a big step, it's time to seriously think that you may misunderstand exactly what the American Dream is.
+And the United States might not be for you, after all.
 The choice is yours!

 The way things are, you need to fit the mold, or you are out.

-Sorry to be rude, but you need to understand that before going further.
+As unfortunate as this fact is, you need to understand it before going any further.
 I don't want to waste your time.
-So if you continue reading this post, I assume that you agree with that. 😀
+So, if you continue reading this post, I assume that you understand the implications of this process. 😀

 1. What I Want